DrMemCS/drmem/README.md

-The core service used in this control system is [Redis](https://redis.io/) which is light-weight, *fast* and has the data management features needed for a control system: device information, time-series storage of device readings, and routing setting requests.
+The core service used in this control system is [Redis](https://redis.io/) which is light-weight, *fast* and has the data management features needed for a control system: device information and time-series storage of device readings.

 `redis` servers support multiple databases.
 The default database is number 0 and is what `drmem` uses.
-For testing, other database numbers can be used which isolates possibly buggy code from the "operational" database.
+For testing, other database numbers can be used which isolates possibly buggy, development code from the "operational" database.

 Before setting up `drmem`, you'll need to have a running instance of `redis`.
-I set up an instance on my RaspberryPi to only listen on 127.0.0.1.
-If my control system grows to other RPis, `redis` can be configured to listen on the local network. `redis` is an in-memory database, so I've configured mine to periodically dump the database on a NAS over NFS.
+The author configured an instance on a RaspberryPi to only listen on 127.0.0.1.
+If the control system grows beyond one node, `redis` can be configured to listen on the local network. `redis` is an in-memory database, so the author configured it to periodically dump the database on a NAS over NFS.

 ## Building